ilteoood/SiteAlert-Python/README.md

 Copyright (c) 2014, Matteo Pietro Dazzi <---> ilteoood All rights reserved.

-List of the usable arguments:
+List of the avaible arguments:

 -a -> add a new site

 -b -> continuous check

 -c -> check once

 -d -> delete a site

 -e -> exit

 -h -> print this list

 -s -> show the list of the sites

 ================================